 Lloris signs new Spurs contract to 2024 as World Cup-winning goalkeeper ends uncertainty over his future

-Hugo Lloris has signed a new contract at Tottenham that will keep him in his current surroundings until the summer of 2024.
+Hugo Lloris has signed a new contract at Tottenham that will keep him at the club until the summer of 2024.

-The World Cup-winning France international goalkeeper has already spent a decade on the books at Spurs, taking in close to 400 appearances, but has agreed to extend his association with Premier League heavyweights.
+The World Cup-winning France international goalkeeper has already spent a decadeat Spurs making close to 400 appearances, and has agreed to extend his association with the Premier League heavyweights.

 He is club captain in north London and, with fresh terms agreed, appears set to remain first choice between the sticks as Antonio Conte ushers in a new era for a team desperate to end a long wait for major silverware.